kyle-n/kyle-n.github.io/posts/rxjs-7-changes.md

 layout: post
 title: What’s new in RxJS 7- small bundles and big changes to share
 date: 2021-06-02
-keywords: javascript, typescript, rxjs, news
+keywords: javascript, typescript, rxjs, news, bitovi
 image: rxjs-logo.png
 description: Slow and steady refactoring pays dividends.
+relatedLinks:
+  Original post on bitovi.com: https://www.bitovi.com/blog/whats-new-in-rxjs-7-small-bundles-and-big-changes-to-share
 ---

 RxJS 7 has shipped!
 For us Angular developers, it unfortunately did not ship in time for Angular 12.